 The most common of all acoustic body styles.
 The dreadnought is known for its large amount of projection and volume, while still being able to handle softer finger picking nicely as well.
 A great all-around acoustic with plenty of options at every price point.

-Stylistically similar, but having slightly larger upper and lower boughs than the concert/folk size, the 000 is still a great for smaller players, or those who enjoy fingerpicking.
+Stylistically similar, but having slightly larger upper and lower boughs than the concert/folk size, the 000 is still a great fit for smaller players, or those who enjoy fingerpicking.
 The smaller body of a 000-size guitar makes it extremely comfortable to play without sacrificing as much volume and low end.
 Though they still offer slightly less volume than a dreadnought due to the smaller body, they make up for it in comfort & a nice presence in the high end voicing.
 The 000 name and size is much more commonly used on higher end acoustic brands like Martin.

 With slight variances in size and names across brands (notably Takamine's 'New Yorker' size), the parlor size is the smallest body size among full size acoustic guitars.
 With very narrow boughs and typically having a slightly shallower depth, the parlor is considered one of the best guitars for finger-style playing for it's chimey upper range.